erikw/jekyll-google_search_console_verification_file/README.md

-# Jekyll Google Search Console Verification File Generator Plugin
+# Jekyll Google Search Console Verification File Generator Plugin - UNRELEASED
 TODO add build status badge and gem versions badge like https://github.com/ayastreb/jekyll-maps

 This is a very simple plugin that will generate a Google Search Console (GSC from here) [verification file](https://support.google.com/webmasters/answer/9008080?hl=en) to your `_site/` directory in a Jekyll project.
 This file is used by GSC to verify that you own the site and looks for example like my [googlef47733b3288357e4.html](https://erikw.me/googlef47733b3288357e4.html).